6 Space Coast History Tours to Experience

 Learn Civil Rights On the Space Coast

-The United States’ Civil Rights Movement began in the late 1940s with the Civil Rights Act passing legislation in 1964.
-And while many milestones of this movement were achieved in Montgomery, Little Rock, Birmingham, Greensboro, the March on Washington, and elsewhere, the Space Coast is home to a few Civil Rights heroes as well.
-Harry V. and Harriett T. Moore were well-known activists, heavily involved in the desegregating schools and beaches, and brining racial justice and equality to the people of the Space Coast.
+While many well-known milestones of the American Civil Rights movement were achieved in Montgomery, Little Rock, Birmingham, Greensboro, the March on Washington, and elsewhere, the Space Coast is home to a few Civil Rights heroes as well.
+Harry V. and Harriett T. Moore were well-known activists, heavily involved in desegregating schools and beaches and fighting for racial justice for the people of the Space Coast.
 Tragically, their work was cut short just 68 years ago on Christmas Day.
 Their home was bombed leading to their deaths.
 The "Bomb Heard Around the World" Set off a series of events that boiled into the Civil Rights Movement in the United Dates.
 Their legacy and story has been immortalized at The Harry V. & Harriette T. Moore Memorial Park and Museum located in Mims, Florida and is a must-stop on your Space Coast History Tour.

 Complete with a cultural center and museum, 100-seat conference center, historic exhibits, a library, walking trail, and an exact replica of the home the Moore’s lived in, you can walk through history and see firsthand, their major contributions to this area and to the Civil Rights Movement as a whole.
 Further, a bus tour that highlights historic locations integral to Moore’s story is available to visitors.
 Outside, check out the gazebo and the Walk of Freedom lined with reflecting pools and fountains, perfect for creating space for dialogue and deep thought.